What is preventive dentistry?

 Oral Hygiene Instruction

 An effective oral hygiene routine is crucially important in maintaining the health of your teeth and gums.
-Brushing twice a day with fluoride toothpaste and flossing at least once a day, in conjunction with regular professional cleaning appointments with our team, will keep your teeth and gums healthy and your breath fresh.
+Brushing twice a day with fluoride toothpaste and flossing at least once a day, in conjunction with regular professional cleaning appointments with our team in our Castle Hill dental care, will keep your teeth and gums healthy and your breath fresh.

 How to floss your teeth?